 - Savage Sword of Conan:

-- Oshmaan, the Executioner, from the February 1979 issue, is a Hyrkanian mercenary in the service of Turan.
+- February 1979 issue: Oshmaan, the Executioner, is a Hyrkanian mercenary in the service of Turan.
 Betraying Turan and massacring their garrison, Oshmaan leads an attack on the city of Djebal, massacring everyone there except the young and attractive women who are taken to be used as breeding stock for Oshmaan's new empire, with Oshmaan personally claiming the former garrison commander's wife Alondra for himself.
 When she refuses to submit to him, Oshmaan attempts to beat and rape her before she is saved by Conan.
 When Conan leads his allies against Oshmaan, Oshmaan attempts to enrage Conan's forces into attacking him by bringing out his captive women and butchering them in open view of the army.
 Even after the battle is lost, Oshmaan attempts to murder Alondra out of spite and gloats to Conan that after he delivers the Turanian King his head, he can rejoin the nation he betrayed, abandoning his own followers without batting an eye, showing that for all his rhetoric, all he cares about is power.